Target Home Decorator - A Mobile App MVP

 - Make it effortless for the user to outfit an entire room through their mobile app.

-Therefore we made the choice to design directly in Axure to save time.
+Therefore the decision was made to design directly in Axure to save time.
 We were working with Target's flat design which made this decision a success.

 INITIAL SCREEN DESIGNS